Translating Academia:

 Discoursal norms and conventions are highly important in shaping academic texts.
 What we assume the identity of an academic author is like, is a matter of discourse conventions which may differ cross-culturally.
 Translation, in academic discourse contexts, allows a comparative analysis of cross-cultural norms favoured in the exchange of specialized knowledge.
 The study examines author identity in source and target versions of Carr’s book, What is History?, translated from English into Greek.
 Pragmatic features shaping the identity of academic author cross-culturally concern two of Hofstede, Hofstede and Minkov’s (2010) communication styles, namely, high-/low- ‘uncertainty avoidance’ and high-/low- ‘power distance’.
 The study uses the theoretical framework of cross-cultural social psychology analysis.
 Features identified in an etic approach to the data are verified with an emic approach to the data (through a questionnaire).
 Findings suggest that there are significant differences in the way academia uses language across English-Greek.
 The study shows that, in Greek academic discourse, reinforcing certainty and establishing high power distance, which are two highly favoured tendencies, emerge from assumptions about the superior social status of academic authors.
 The significance of the study lies in that it reflects culturally favoured attitudes in local academic discourses which vary from English.

-Keywords: academic texts, comparative model of analysis, high-and low-power distance, high-low-uncertainty avoidance cultures, discourse manipulation
+Keywords: academic texts, comparative model of analysis, high-and low-power distance, discourse manipulation, low-uncertainty avoidance cultures, high-uncertainty avoidance cultures

 "Translating Academia: Shaping the Academic Author"